Engineering

 The practical sequence for teams adding memory management to an existing agent system:

-Get scoping right before going multi-user. user_id isolation is the minimum.
+• Get scoping right before going multi-user: user_id isolation is the minimum.
 If you have multiple agents or organizational contexts, define the scoping model before the first deployment rather than retrofitting it after.

-Measure latency and accuracy separately.
-Retrieval accuracy and response latency pull in different directions as context grows.
+• Measure latency and accuracy separately: Retrieval accuracy and response latency pull in different directions as context grows.
 Benchmark both for your specific workload rather than relying on general numbers.
 What matters is how the system performs on the queries your users actually ask.

 The AI agent memory guide and the long-term memory guide cover the implementation side of these decisions in detail.

 Memory management is where the gap between a stateless LLM and a useful agent actually closes.
-The model capability is table stakes.
-What makes an agent worth using over time is whether it remembers - accurately, selectively, and without degrading as the relationship grows.

 External references: